vknoben/VisAARD/README.md

 ## 📂 Repository Structure

--   **`/hl2-unity`**: The Unity 6 project for HoloLens 2.
-Contains the MRTK3-based UI, hand-tracking data recording logic, and the WebSocket server implementation.
+-   **`/hl2-unity`**: Contains the server-side Unity implementation for authoring on the HoloLens 2.

--   **`/pc-python`**: The Python 3.11 application handling frame sampling (3 FPS), VLM API requests via GPT-5.2, and automatic video trimming.
+-   **`/pc-python`**: Contains the client-side Python application for streaming, analyzing and communicating with HL2.

 ----------